takanory/slides/20200724europython/PITCHME.md

 Note:
 * The story goes back to 2010.
 * Singapore hosted the first PyCon APAC,
+  * APAC means Asia Pacific
   * 4 Pythonistas attended the conference from Japan
 * They met for the first time, and they enjoyed first PyCon
 * When they came back to Japan, they think "We'd like to hold PyCon in Japan".